 A strategy for teaching children using evidence based research.

 Visual Communication Analysis (VCA) is the application of Self-Determination Theory (SDT) utilized with visual instruction with the use of specific software built using the principles of SDT.
-This combination leads to accelerated learning for most students while promoting self-esteem and confidence.
+This combination leads to accelerated learning for most children while promoting self-esteem and confidence.

 Self-Determination Theory was formally established in the 1970’s by researchers Richard Ryan and Edward Deci.
 It is a general theory of human motivation that emphasizes that behaviors that originate from within are more powerful than behaviors that are pressured by rewards and punishment.
 Self-Determination Theory states that humans have three psychological needs: ownership, competence, and connection.